hammingweight/globebotter_redux/README.md

 ## Testing LLM Applications
-One of the challenges with writing LLM applications is testing them.
+One of the challenges with LLM applications is testing them.
 One popular approach is to have a more powerful LLM evaluate the answers of a less powerful LLM.
 That's not always possible or cost-effective if you're running an LLM locally.

 This repository explores the idea of testing whether